Useful information about the Palace

 You can move around with a shuttle service between the Palace and the Domaine de Trianon, and there are electric vehicles accessible to people with reduced mobility.

-Most visitors to Versailles stay in Paris and dedicate one day to the splendid Palace.
+Most visitors to Versailles stay in Paris and dedicate one day to visiting the splendid Palace.
 If you are using a car for your stay in France, it is advisable to stay in Versailles itself.

 During that period, the Palace of Versailles became a symbol of absolute monarchy in France.